 ICANN’s new generic top-level domain name (gTLD) program has introduced opportunities and risks for companies, and probably not in equal measure.
 Several weeks ago, we posted some guidance regarding steps all brand owners should be taking to secure their valuable trademarks in connection with the launches of the new top-level domain names.
-More
+Joshua Jarvis, a member of Foley Hoag’s Trademark,… More

 Last week, Taco Bell released a TV commercial featuring real men named Ronald McDonald enjoying Taco Bell’s new breakfast items.
 This is very creative advertising, but is not for the faint of heart.
 Using a competitor’s trademarks is always a risky business.
 Do not try this at home.
 At least not without calling your trademark lawyer first.

 This Porridge is Just Right: Supreme Court Adopts “Zones of Interest” Standing in False Advertising Cases